ambervdberg/azure-function-bots/src/functions/notion-api/notion.md

 #### Parameters:

 - `workspace` (optional): The workspace to retrieve the page from.
-If not provided, the default workspace is used.
+If not provided, the first known workspace is used. - _from the 'NOTION_WORKSPACES' environment variable_.
 - `id`: The ID of the database to retrieve.